Configure MX Records (Other domain hosts)

-These instructions are provided as a general guide for changing MX records.
+These instructions provide a general guide for changing MX records.
 If you know your domain host, see your host-specific instructions instead.